JackKenney/bamboo/README.md

 # bamboo

-A library of functions that consume Pandas dataframes and return them refactored.
+A library of functions that consume Pandas dataframes and return them mutated.

 ## Getting Started